 You don’t have to wait until November or December to maximize retail sales.
 People love to celebrate — and they love a good sale — so give them a reason to come and shop all year long.

 “At my toy stores, I created a series of events that compelled a busy parent to come in.
 It could be arts & crafts, or Anna & Elsa could come visit and do a sing-a-thon.” – Aalap Shah, former toy retailer, founder of digital marketing agency 1o8

-One other retailer that does a tremendous job in this area is Sephora, which holds classes covering everything from makeup techniques to skincare, distributing product samples to customers.
+One other retailer that does a tremendous job in this area is Sephora.
+Sephora holds classes covering everything from makeup techniques to skincare.
+And they distribute product samples to customers.

-Then to maximize sales after the event, Sephora sends attendees a “Beauty Recap” email which contains the exact products they used in class, along with links to purchase them.
+Then to maximize sales after the event, Sephora sends attendees a “Beauty Recap” email.
+This email contains the exact products they used in class, along with links to purchase them.

 The key is to provide an experience that will not only bring people through the doors, but will get them excited about being there — and spending money.

-As for retailers creating their own holiday, look no further than Amazon which created Prime Day, a yearly shopping holiday when Prime members can score exclusive deals.
+As for retailers creating their own holiday, look no further than Amazon.
+Amazon created Prime Day; a yearly shopping holiday when Prime members can score exclusive deals.
 Amazon Prime Day was first launched in July 2015 to celebrate the site’s birthday in July 1995.
 The day continues to be a massive success for Amazon — and that’s saying something, because the company is already massively successful.